You might think that blowing bubbles is harmless since they pop pretty soon after blowing them, but everything has some environmental impact.

-Terpineol has anti-fungal properties.
-There are several types of terpineol.
+Terpineol has anti-fungal properties and there are several types of it.

-Research found these compounds can release volatile organic compounds (VOCs), which are potent air polluters.
+Research found these compounds can release toxic volatile organic compounds (VOCs), which are potent air polluters.

 Propylene glycol is biodegradable and regarded as non-toxic – but it comes from petroleum, so it is non-renewable.